This indicator measures the government’s commitment to investing in primary education.

 UIS attempts to measure total current and capital expenditure on primary education at every level of administration—central, regional, and local.
 UIS data generally include subsidies for private education, but not foreign aid for primary education.
 UIS data may also exclude spending by religious schools, which plays a significant role in many developing countries.

-In its data request to candidate countries, MCC asks that public expenditure on primary education be measured consistently with the IMF’s definition of primary education expenditure in Government Finance Statistics (GFS Line 707), which in turn relies on the 1997 International Standard Classification of Education (ISCED-97).
 Government outlays on primary education include expenditures on services provided to individual pupils and students and expenditures on services provided on a collective basis.
 Primary education includes the administration, inspection, operation, or support of schools and other institutions providing primary education at ISCED-97 level 1.
 It also includes literacy programs for students too old for primary school.
-For FY14, MCC will use the most recent UNESCO data from 2009 - 2013.
+For fy15, MCC will use the most recent UNESCO data from 2008 – 2013.

 - 1. Rajkumar, A.S. and V. Swaroop.
 2002: Public Spending and Outcomes: Does.
 Governance Matter?
 World Bank Policy Research Working Paper 2840.
 Baldacci, E., Benedict Clements, Sanjeev Gupta and Qiang Cui.
 2004.
 Social Spending, Human Capital and Growth in Developing Countries: Implications for Achieving the MDGs.
 IMF Working Paper 04/217.
 Rajkumar, A.S. and V. Swaroop.
 2002: Public Spending and Outcomes: Does.
 Governance Matter?
 World Bank Policy Research Working Paper 2840.
 Castro-Leal, F., J.Dayton, L. Demery, and K.Mehra.
 1999.
 Public Social Spending in Africa: Do the Poor Benefit?
 World Bank Research Observer 14(1):49–72.
 Barro, R. J. 1991.
 Economic Growth in a Cross Section of Countries.
 Quarterly Journal of Economics 106 (2):407-43.
 Krueger, Alan, and Mikael Lindahl.
 2001.
 Education for Growth: Why and for Whom?
 Journal of Economic Literature 39 (4): 1101–36.